As crisp fall weather rolls in, there’s another change in the air. The flu.

-Myth #1: You can get flu from the flu shot
+Myth #1: You can get the flu from the flu shot

 For some, the flu shot does come with mild side effects which can easily be mistaken for early flu-like symptoms.
 The most common include mild soreness, tenderness or a bit of swelling at the injection site.
 You may also run a small fever, or experience slight headaches or muscle aches.

 On the other hand, many experience no side effects at all!
 Plus, a day or two of mild discomfort simply doesn’t compare to what you can experience with a full bout of the flu.
 Flu symptom onset is fast and often involves fever, chills, extreme fatigue, muscle aches and more for several days.